Barqoqa/Barqoqa/README.md

 <h1 align="center"> 💻 About Me</h3>

-I'm Aladdin, a programming enthusiast with a passion for learning new things.
-I'm not confined to a single specialization and I enjoy exploring various aspects of technology and programming.
+I'm Barqoqa, a programming enthusiast with a passion for learning new things.
+I'm not confined to a single specialization but, I enjoy exploring various aspects of technology and programming.